Desertion: Legal status of desertion in cases of war crime

 Under international law, ultimate "duty" or "responsibility" is not necessarily always to a "government" nor to "a superior", as seen in the fourth of the Nuremberg Principles, which states:

 The fact that a person acted pursuant to order of his Government or of a superior does not relieve him from responsibility under international law, provided a moral choice was in fact possible to him.

 Although a soldier under direct orders, in battle, is normally not subject to prosecution for war crimes, there is legal language supporting a soldier's refusal to commit such crimes, in military contexts outside of immediate peril.

 In 1998, UNCHR resolution 1998/77 (Note: "Conscientious objection to military service: United Nations Commission on Human Rights resolution 1998/77" (1998), United Nations Office of the High Commissioner for Human Rights) recognized that "persons [already] performing military service may develop conscientious objections" while performing military service.
-This opens the possibility of desertion as a response to cases in which the soldier is required to perform crimes against humanity as part of his mandatory military duty.
+This opens the possibility of desertion as a response to cases in which the soldier is required to perform crimes against humanity as part of mandatory military duty.

 The principle was tested unsuccessfully in the case of U.S. Army deserter Jeremy Hinzman, which resulted in a Canadian federal immigration board rejecting refugee status to a deserter invoking Nuremberg Article IV.